Generation of entanglement using a short-wavelength seeded free-electron laser

-Entanglement between massive particles is a purely quantum mechanical phenomenon with no counterpart in classical physics.
-Although polarized photons are suitable for applications of quantum entanglement over large distances, fundamental studies of entanglement in massive objects are often conducted for confined quantum systems, such as superconductors, quantum dots, and trapped ions.
-Here, we generate entanglement in a novel bipartite quantum system containing two massive objects: a photoelectron, which is a free particle propagating rapidly in space, and a light-dressed atomic ion with tunable coupled energy levels.
-Because of the entanglement, the measured photoelectron spectra reveal information about the coherent dynamics in the residual ion interacting with femtosecond extreme ultraviolet pulses delivered by a seeded free-electron laser.
-The observations are supported by a quantum optics based analytical model, which was further validated by numerical simulations based on the time-dependent Dirac equation.
-The degree of entanglement between the two objects is interpreted in terms of the entanglement entropy of the reduced system, as a function of the interaction time between the laser pulse and the dressed ion.
-Our results uncover the potential for using short-wavelength coherent light pulses from free-electron lasers to generate entangled photoelectron and ion systems for studying `spooky' action at a distance across ultrafast timescales.
+Quantum entanglement between the degrees of freedom encountered in the classical world is challenging to observe due to the surrounding environment.
+To elucidate this issue, we investigate the entanglement generated over ultrafast timescales in a bipartite quantum system comprising two massive particles: a free-moving photoelectron, which expands to a mesoscopic length-scale, and a light-dressed atomic ion, which represents a hybrid state of light and matter.
+Although the photoelectron spectra are measured classically, the entanglement allows us to reveal information about the dressed-state dynamics of the ion and the femtosecond extreme ultraviolet pulses delivered by a seeded free-electron laser.
+The observed generation of entanglement is interpreted using the time-dependent von Neumann entropy.
+Our results unveil the potential for using short-wavelength coherent light pulses from free-electron lasers to generate entangled photoelectron and ion systems for studying spooky action at a distance.